ziad-saab/reddit-clone-frontend-workshop/README.md

 3. When we receive the HTML for the page, we want to parse it again using jQuery
 4. Using jQuery's DOM functions, find the `title` element and put its content in the title field
 5. Optionally show a "loading" text while your are doing the work

+**NOTE**: The user stays on the same page while this is going on.
+Everything happens without refreshing the page.

 ### Voting without refreshing the page!
 When a user clicks on the submit button of either of the two voting forms, the following happens: